-Here are some of the most common expenses life insurance is used for:
+For example, here are some of the most common expenses life insurance is used for:

 Make sure your policy is large enough to pay off the mortgage and that the term length (assuming you go with a term life insurance policy) keeps your family covered through the anticipated payoff date.
-For example, if you have 20 years left on your mortgage, make sure that the term length is at least 20 years to see your family through a mortgage-free life.
+For example, if you have 20 years left on your mortgage, make sure that the term length is at least 20 years long to see your family through a mortgage-free life.
 The term length of a policy is the period of time that, while paying your premiums, your family would receive a life insurance death benefit.
 Typically, life insurance term lengths come in 10, 15, 20 and 30-year increments and should align with the timeframe of your financial responsibilities.

 Complementary to the point above, it’s important to consider any cosigned debts you may have.
 For example, many Americans are graduating with student loan debt that, if privately funded, was likely cosigned by a parent or other family member.
-Federally funded loans are typically forgiven in the event of death, but that’s not always the case with privately funded loans.
+Federally funded loans are usually forgiven in the event of death, but that’s not always the case with privately funded loans.
 Even if it’s $5,000, that could be a substantial amount of money for your cosigner to take on in the event of your death.
 And you’re probably already aware that higher education degrees can result in loans upward of $100,000.

 Write down all the debts you have – mortgage, credit card, student loans, etc. – and put a name (or names) next to it for who might be left to pay it off.
 If you have any names next to the debt, figure that into your overall life insurance policy amount.

 Childcare and dependent expenses

 We love our children, but, boy, are they expensive.
 It’s estimated that it costs around $245,000 to raise a child to the age of 18 in a middle-income family.
 And that doesn’t include college expenses.